Kotlin Help

 • Faster compilation times.
 Compilation times can be significantly faster.

 • Enhanced IDE performance.
-If you enable K2 Kotlin mode in IntelliJ IDEA, then IntelliJ IDEA will use the K2 compiler frontend to analyze your Kotlin code, bringing stability and performance improvements.
-For more information, see Support in IntelliJ IDEA.
+If you enable K2 mode in IntelliJ IDEA, then IntelliJ IDEA will use the K2 compiler frontend to analyze your Kotlin code, bringing stability and performance improvements.
+For more information, see Support in IDEs.

 This guide: